eloj/radix-sorting/README.md

 operations, we use _bit-shifts_ and _bit-masking_.

-Below is a table of random 32-bit keys written out in [hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal), or base-16, which is a very convenient notation for the task at hand.
+Below is a table of random 32-bit keys written out in [hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal), or base-16, which is a convenient notation for the task at hand.
 In hexadecimal a group of four bits is represented with a symbol (digit) from 0-F, and consequently a group of eight bits is represented by two such symbols.